cjmcdonald42/mxMoodle/local/signout/README.md

     - _report_ — Report for dorm faculty and deans to view and manage students' off-campus signouts.
 Also logs historical data.

 ## Credits
-v3.1 of this plugin was developed in 2019 by:
+v3.1 of this plugin was developed alongside v3.1 of the local_mxschool plugin in 2019 by:
 - Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>
 - Jeremiah DeGreeff, Class of 2019 <jrdegreeff@mxschool.edu>